kilfour/QuickMGenerate/README.md

 An evolution from the QuickGenerate library.

 Aiming for :
- - a terser (Linq) syntax
+ - A terser (Linq) syntax.
- - a better way of dealing with state
+ - A better way of dealing with state.
- - better composability of generators
+ - Better composability of generators.
- - better documentation
+ - Better documentation.
- - fun
+ - Fun.

  ---